 SPECIFIC, as the name implies, allows you to enter the name of a specific source.
 You can also use wildcards to define a group of sources.

-DYNAMIC allows you to select a source dynamically.
-The metric row will be marked with a [D] and a search box appears at the bottom of the screen.
+DYNAMIC allows you to select a source dynamically using a search box that appears at the bottom of the screen.

 Whenever you have selected to show more than one source for a metric, the stream composition let's you define how the data is aggregated over time and across the sources.